dalelyunas/wuxia-scraper/README.md

 wuxia-scraper
 ===========

-A basic python scraper used for wuxiaworld.com to generate pdfs from stories.
+A python scraper used for wuxiaworld.com to generate pdfs from stories.
+The pdfs are formatted and use the EB Garamond font.
+The pdfs can also be emailed directly to a kindle where they get converted to the kindle format.

-The scraping functionality currently works on books that:
+The scraper currently works on books that meet these conditions:
-* use urls formatted like /{book_index}-index/{book_chapter}-chapter-{number}/
+* the url is in the format: /**{book_index}**-index/**{book_chapter}**-chapter-**{number}**/
-* use a single \<hr> tag before the main text of each chapter
+* the chapters have a single horizontal line before the main text

-The scraper can optionally send the generated pdfs to a kindle through email where it gets converted to the kindle format